chrisdallat/pong/README.md

 Pong clone in C++ using raylib game library, and python GUI using PyQT

-from /pong run current build after installing dependencies with:
+from /pong run game from python main after installing dependencies with:

-./build.sh --run pong
+'python3 main.py'

 ## Dependencies